yannvon/cascadeth/data/Cascadeth.md

 - [ ] Find most convenient mapping between eth and cascade. (change both protocols accordingly)
 - [x] Core (blockchain / header chain)
 - [x] Consensus (creating, signing & verifying blocks)
+- [ ] Try starting all processes at same time & rely solely on regular propagation -> only need some logging mechanism
 - [ ] Adapting blockchain -> add better sidechain management. (persistance, and more)
 - [ ] Transmission protocol (propagation, fetching & syncing)
 - [ ] Transactions -> can be performed at any time, need to be verified & acknowledged in a block